elenabagnera/CapitalBikesProject/README.md

 2. Create visualizations on the current data in `visualizations.Rmd`.
 	a. make initial viz (EB)
-	b. improve/add to any existing visualizations
+	b. improve/add to any existing visualizations (QX)
 	c. think of whether we can do any maps?
 	d. think of ways of showing the correlation with departures in other stations?
+	(comment: This may be difficult to realize.
+There are too many stations to form a correlation matrix)

 3. ~~Widen hour_data on the column type for each station (QX & FK)~~